-Canals, rivers, bridges, one-way streets and its resemblance to European cities have led Recife to be known as the ‘Venice of Brazil’.
+Canals, rivers, bridges, one-way streets, and their resemblance to European cities have led Recife to be known as the ‘Venice of Brazil’.
 Its many islands and mangroves give it its unique identity.
-Recife is considered as the cultural capital of Brazil as many famous poets, writers (Manuel Bandeira, João Cabral de Melo Neto), composers (Chico Science, Lenine) and players were born in this city.
-High buildings of present era and colonial structure give the city a mixed look.
+Recife is Brazil’s cultural capital as many famous poets, writers (Manuel Bandeira, João Cabral de Melo Neto), composers (Chico Science, Lenine), and players were born here.
+High buildings of the present era and colonial structure give the city a mixed look.
 The city is one of the most important industrial, commercial, and trading centres in the north-eastern region.

-The waterfront area in Recife is known to be residence to some of the first-rate restaurants and nightclubs in Brazil.
+The waterfront area in Recife has some of the first-rate restaurants and nightclubs in Brazil.
 The dance and music of ‘frevo’, typically played in the famous Brazilian carnival and Brazilian rock Mangue beat, have originated in Recife.